NABU, SAPO heads expect launch of high anti-corruption court

 The NABU director expressed hope that the anti-corruption court will begin its work on time, on September 5.

-"We have developed a sufficiently large baggage of cases, which is now awaiting its decision in courts," he said.
+"We have developed a sufficiently large portfolio of cases, which is now awaiting its decision in courts," he said.

 "I hope that the law on the High Anti-Corruption Court will be amended in terms of eliminating the risks of blocking its work by a very large number of cases," the NABU director said.